-The Levine family begins to unravel when oldest sister Rose loses a much-wanted pregnancy and descends into clinical depression.
-When Sarah is fired from her job, a chance stay in Paris offers her new possibilities for life and choice.
+When Sarah is fired from her Toronto job, a chance stay in Paris opens her up to new direction and purpose.

-But when she reads the writing on the wall above her local Métro subway station, death to the Jews, the terrors again threaten.
-And as her path criss-crosses and approaches that of Laila, her doppleganger, a young woman in exile far estranged from the delights and luxuries of 1980s Paris, Sarah is drawn closer to the act of terrorism that may realize the fears she has till now only imagined.
+But when she reads the writing on the wall above her local Métro subway station, death to the Jews, shadows from childhood rise again.
+And as her path crosses that of Laila, a young woman living in an exile remote from the luxuries of 1980s Paris, Sarah stumbles towards to an act of terrorism that may realize her childhood fears.

 To view historical images referred to in the novel, click here.

 To view photographs of scenes from locations in Paris referred to in the novel, click here.